Emma Arbuthnot: Early life and education

-Emma Louise Broadbent, daughter of wine critic Michael Broadbent, was born in Macclesfield on the 9th of January 1959 and grew up in London.
-She attended a fee-paying French state school.
-After a period in the workforce, she studied at London University, supporting herself by working as a cleaner, and graduated with a law degree.
+Born in 1959 at Macclesfield, Cheshire, the only daughter of wine critic Michael Broadbent, she grew up in London and was educated at the French Lycée.
+She then read Law at Queen Mary College, London (BA), before pursuing further legal studies at City University (Dip.
+Law).

 On 6 September 1984, she married James Arbuthnot, later Baron Arbuthnot of Edrom, a barrister and British Conservative Party politician.

 Career

-Arbuthnot became a barrister in 1986.
-She was appointed as a Deputy District Judge (Magistrates’ Courts) in 2000, a Recorder in 2001 (crime and then family), a full time District Judge (Magistrates' Courts) in 2005, the Deputy Senior District Judge (Chief Magistrate) in 2012, the Senior District Judge (Chief Magistrate) for England and Wales in 2016, and a Justice of the High Court of England and Wales in 2020.
+Called to the Bar at the Inner Temple in 1986, Arbuthnot was appointed as a Deputy District Judge (Magistrates' Courts) in 2000, a Recorder in 2001 (Crime and then Family), a full time District Judge (Magistrates' Courts) in 2005, the Deputy Senior District Judge (Deputy Chief Magistrate) in 2012, the Senior District Judge (Chief Magistrate) for England and Wales in 2016, and a Justice of the High Court of England and Wales in 2020 (with effect from 2021).

 Rulings as High Court Judge

 Archie Battersbee

-Arbuthnot oversaw Archie Battersbee's case in the Family Division of the High Court in London.
+Arbuthnot oversaw Archie Battersbee's case in the Family Division of the High Court, London.
 In a final hearing, which took place on 6 and 7 June 2022, she ruled that doctors could terminate the patient's treatment and end his life support.
 The family was given limited time to launch appeal proceedings.
 However, following another hearing, Arbuthnot granted the parents permission to take the case to the Court of Appeal.
 The Court of Appeal later ruled that the High Court should reconsider its opinion as to whether he was brain-dead, and that a new hearing of the Court of Appeal would be set for 11 July 2022.
 The Court of Appeal subsequently denied the appeal on 25 June 2022.
 The Court of Appeal agreed to stay their ruling for 48 hours to give Archie's parents time to ask for an appeal to the Supreme Court of the United Kingdom or to the European Court of Human Rights.

 Rulings as Chief Magistrate

-First unexplained wealth order
+First Unexplained Wealth Order

-As Chief Magistrate, she made rulings related to the fugitive Indian tycoon Vijay Mallya, and Zamira Hajiyeva, the first person subject to an unexplained wealth order.
+As Chief Magistrate, Lady Arbuthnot made rulings related to the fugitive Indian tycoon Vijay Mallya, and Zamira Hajiyeva, the first person subject to an unexplained wealth order (UWO).